Tag: hear

 In the ongoing COVID season this isn’t quite straightforward.
 Many people feel captive in their homes (voluntary or not) and captive to government.
 In , many are proclaiming their (in the US, at least) and acting out some sort of resistance.

 One of the things though about both captivity and freedom is that often what is captivity to one is freedom to another.
 Take the opening quote from Corrie ten Boom.
-Certain people live their believe that they are free to hate.
-Others feel free after they have relieved the hate.
+Certain people live their believe that they are free to hate. feel free after they have relieved the hate.

 Which person is correct?
 Both versions are correct…from a certain point of view.